 Home Study Policies

-- Adoption & Beyond may refer a family to an appropriate licensed professional, such as a physician, psychiatrist, clinical social worker or professional substance abuse counselor for an evaluation and written report if Adoption & Beyond determines there are areas beyond our expertise that need to be addressed prior providing home study approval.
+- Adoption & Beyond may refer a family to an appropriate licensed professional, such as a physician, psychiatrist, clinical social worker or professional substance abuse counselor for an evaluation and written report if Adoption & Beyond determines there are areas beyond our expertise that need to be addressed prior to providing home study approval.

 Domestic Agency Program Policies

 - Prospective adoptive parents must be between the ages of 25 and 57 years to enter Adoption & Beyond’s Domestic Agency Adoption Program.

 General Agency Policies & Guidelines

 - Convictions for violent crimes (e.g. assault, battery, abuse, sexual offense, etc.) or substantiated crimes against children are unacceptable when considering the safety of a child and preclude such individuals from consideration and participation in Adoption & Beyond’s adoption services.

 - Convictions for non-violent crimes (e.g. fraud, theft, illegal drug activity, DUI, etc.) are cause for concern when considering the stability of the potential home but do not automatically exclude Adoption & Beyond from working with such individuals.
 Said individuals shall be subjected to a more thorough evaluation.
 Factors such as the number of convictions, date of last conviction and seriousness of the crime will be taken into consideration.
 Please discuss any criminal situations or arrests with us prior to applying for services with Adoption & Beyond.